tinykite/moonwatching/README.md

 # Hello!

-🚧 This service is still an in-progress experiment with SvelteKit 1.0.
-Please expect lots of design and code flaws 🚧

-Welcome to Moon Watching, a website that visualizes the current moon phase and lets folks sign up for email updates on the New and Full Moon.
+Welcome to Moon Watching, a website that visualizes moon phases and lets folks sign up for email updates on the New and Full Moon.

 The main website is built with [SvelteKit](https://kit.svelte.dev/).
 Other relevant details: